mmswflow-upb/sdt-proj/README.md

 ### 1) Chain of Responsibility (CoR)

-**Simple idea:** Imagine a paper form moving across several desks.
+**idea:** Imagine a paper form moving across several desks.
 Each person checks one rule: dates make sense, room fits the class, equipment is available, the requester has permission, etc. If any rule fails, the form is stamped “Rejected” and stops there.
 If every desk approves, the request passes.

-**Why we like it:** Our university rules can change, and different faculties may add their own checks.
+**Why:** Our university rules can change, and different faculties may add their own checks.
 With CoR, we plug in or reorder checks without touching one giant function.
 Each check lives in its own tiny class, which makes unit testing and debugging straightforward.

 **Where we use it:** Validating **reservation requests** in the Reservations Service: time bounds → overlap check → capacity → equipment → policy → role permission.